Uniqueness of Billiard Coding in Polygons: Coding Parallel Trajectories

-The proof uses elementary geometry and can be found in Appendix~\ref{sec:proof_of_the_lemma}.
-On the other hand, we can also extend the map $\tau : F \rightarrow V$ defined by (\ref{def:tau}) continuously to $\cls{F}$, where $F$ is the open subset of $V$ defined in (\ref{def:F}).
-In view of Lemma~\ref{lemma:extend}, we may compose the extended map $f$ with $\tau$ to get a continuous mapping from $\cls{\Uabij}$ to $\cls{V}$.
+In addition, we can also extend the map $\tau : F \rightarrow V$ defined by (\ref{def:tau}) continuously to $\ol{F}$, where $F$ is the open subset of $V$ defined in (\ref{def:F}).
+By Lemma~\ref{lemma:extend}, we may compose the extended map $f$ with $\tau$ to get a continuous map from $\ol{U^{i,j}_{a,b}}$ to $\ol{V}$.